robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 };
 ```
 #### $O(n)$ algorithm
 Don't need to sort the array.
 Maintain a `count` and a `lessThan` variable, both initialized to 0.

+- For each number in the array
+	- If num === target, increment count
+  - If num < target, increment lessThan

+- For the number of found items (IE, count)
+  - Push the current value of lessThan to the results array
+  - Increment lessThan

 # Depth First Search
 ## Examples